4 Strategies for Data-Informed Enrollment ManagementReading time: 4 minutes

 As we approach the enrollment drop-off cliff predicted for the mid 2020s, it’s time to put plans in place to prepare for it.

 Dr. Terry points out that the downward trend in college enrollment is already noteable.
 “Over the past probably 10 years what we’ve noticed is those [high school] students that are graduating, the numbers that are going to college… that number is dropping dramatically.”
 The choice is to wait for the drop-off to arrive, or to embrace change and integrate data into your process.

 The outcome of the case in California remains to be seen.
-Veera by Rapid Insight is an affordable, easy-to-use predictive analytics platform that will enhance your enrollment management strategies no matter what the court decides.
+Rapid Insight is an affordable, easy-to-use predictive analytics platform that will enhance your enrollment management strategies no matter what the court decides.